genomicsclass/book/pages/clustering_and_heatmaps.md

 ![Plot of gene expression for first two genes (order of appearance in data) with color representing tissue (left) and clusters found with kmeans (right).](figure/clustering_and_heatmaps-kmeans-1.png)

+In the first plot, color represents the actual tissues, while in the second, color represents the clusters that were defined by `kmeans`.
+We can see from tabulating the results that this particular clustering exercise did not perform well:

 ```r
 table(true=tissue,cluster=km$cluster)
 ```